ankitanshu22/My-Website/README.md

-This is my personal website created using:
+This is my Personal Website created using:

 - HTML
 - CSS
 - JavaScript.